internetarchive/fatcat/guide/src/policies.md

 license, which is effectively a public domain grant.
-This applies to the catalog metadata itself (titles, entity relationships, citation metadata, URLs, hashes, identifiers), as well as "meta-meta-data" provided by editors (edit descriptions, progeny metadata, etc).
+This applies to the catalog metadata itself (titles, entity relationships, citation metadata, URLs, hashes, identifiers), as well as "meta-meta-data" provided by editors (edit descriptions, provenance metadata, etc).

 The core catalog is designed to contain only factual information: "this work, known by this title and with these third-party identifiers, is believed to be represented by these files and published under such-and-such venue".
-As a norm, sourcing metadata (for attribution and progeny) is retained for each edit made to the catalog.
+As a norm, sourcing metadata (for attribution and provenance) is retained for each edit made to the catalog.

 A notable exception to this policy are abstracts, for which no copyright claims or license is made.
 Abstract content is kept separate from core catalog